LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 If you require control over the article content and layout that's used, you can choose to use a custom answer layout instead of auto rendering.
 In this case, you must follow the Knowledge AI interaction with subsequent interactions that display the answers.

 Select an answer layout based on the target channels and your requirements.
-For more on this interaction’s channel-level support, see [here](conversation-builder-interactions-interaction-support.html).
+(See [this topic](conversation-builder-interactions-interaction-support.html) on interaction support.

 #### The "Auto render, rich" answer layout